oliver-ree/figma-plugin-diagnostics/README.md

 # Figma Plugin Diagnostics

-A Figma plugin that creates reusable button components for diagnostics and testing.
+A Figma plugin that helps with diagnostics and testing by creating instances of existing components in your file.

 ## Development